pizzajsdev/dragswag/README.md

 #### `onDragMove`

 Called when a draggable item moves within the droppable area.
-It’s called on every mouse move during the drag interaction, so avoid putting expensive logic here.
+It's called on every mouse move during the drag interaction, so avoid putting expensive logic here.

 ```tsx